 In relation to a firm, means a person who has control, authority or responsibility for managing the business of that firm, and includes a nominated officer.

 This would include any person who has sufficient authority to take decisions and who exercises control over the management of the business.
-It includes your Money Laundering Responsible Officer (MLRO) and any others who have sufficient knowledge of your firm's money laundering and terrorist financing risk exposure and have the authority to take decisions around this.
+It includes your Money Laundering Reporting Officer (MLRO) and any others who have sufficient knowledge of your firm's money laundering and terrorist financing risk exposure and have the authority to take decisions around this.